JennEYoon/learn-mldl/udemy/udemy-wcc/readme.md

      Datasets are also in same working folder.
   * Codes are extremely short!
      Teacher not very good.
 Not come up with many examples.
+     Could think of it as a short abbreviation.
+Try recalling code for each script file.